 The Indianapolis Press Club Foundation believes in providing paid summer fellowship opportunities for deserving college journalism students.

-We know the best education often comes on the job, so we work with local media to identify full-time internship opportunities to enable students to grow in their career.
+We know the best education often comes on the job, so we work with local media to identify full-time internship opportunities that enable students to grow in their careers.

 Become a Supporter of Journalism’s Future!

 Emily Cox spent 10 weeks at WFYI.

 “My fellowship was even better than expected,” said Emily Cox, a Ball State Univeresity graduate.
 “I got to cover challenging subjects/high interest events.
 I learned so much and gained great connections.

 “This fellowship program is a tremendous opportunity for students who want to pursue journalism because it can be so hard to find internships of this caliber that are actually paid,” said Sorell Grow, a senior at Butler University.
 “I am so grateful to have had this opportunity!”

 “I was pleasantly surprised at how much freedom IBJ allowed me to write stories on a broad array of topics and styles –from quick breaking news to longform features,” Grow added.

 2018 Summer Fellows

 “In a field like journalism and media in general, it’s so difficult to find work that pays….
 The fellowship allowed me to work full time for WFYI and I really felt like a part of the team.”